 Andrew is a qualified mining engineer and is a consultant to RiverFort Global Capital Limited, the specialist provider of financing to the natural resources sector.
 He holds a BSc (Eng) Mining and an MBA and has over 20 years of experience in the natural resources sector.
 He has held various production and technical roles with both De Beers and Goldfields and has carried out a number of feasibility studies across the world with the leading technical consulting group SRK.
 In addition, Andrew is also an experienced investor, having previously worked as a partner and portfolio manager for Craton Capital Pty Limited, a global precious metals fund with over US$400 million of assets under management.

 Amanda van Dyke, Independent Non-Executive Director

-Amanda van Dyke is currently a specialist fund manager at South River Asset Management.
-Amanda has previously worked for Dundee Securities, Ocean Equities and GMP as a mining specialist in equity sales.
+Amanda van Dyke is currently a Managing Director at ARCH Emerging Markets Partners Limited.
+Amanda has previously worked for South River Asset Management, Dundee Securities, Ocean Equities and GMP as a mining specialist in equity sales.
 She has an MBA and an MA in international economics from SDA Bocconi.
 Amanda is also the chairman of Women in Mining (UK), sponsored by Rio Tinto, Anglo American and Glencore.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement